I'm ready to:

 - Connect you with resources like childcare and transportation so nothing can stand in your way

-- Enroll you in training and classes that fit the job you want
+- Enroll you in courses and work-based learning opportunities that match the right field for you

-- Be your partner in helping you find and keep the job you love
+- Help you find and keep the job you love

 Who is eligible for Ready to Work?

-- At least 18 years of age when applying for the program
+- Age: At least 18 years of age

-- Permitted to work in the United States
+- Work Status: Permitted to work in the United States

 Three ways to apply.